What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 The curves that you’ll have to deal with on a track can be challenging on the ankles, hips, and knees because you’re putting more stress on them.
 In addition, like on a treadmill, it can be pretty tedious and boring to run long distances on a 1/4-mile track.

-Asphalt is a great option because it tends to be flat and fast.
-Plus, it’s easy to measure distances when you’re running on it.
-It’s very easy to get into a nice rhythm on asphalt, and it’s incredibly accessible because almost all roads are asphalt.
+Asphalt can be found on all types of terrain including flat and fast or hilly with curves.
+There is often little tree cover over asphalt roads so it’s easy to measure distances with a GPS watch.
+You can get into a nice rhythm on asphalt, and it’s incredibly accessible because almost all roads are asphalt.

 While more forgiving than cement, asphalt still puts a strain on the body.
 Plus, you can face potholes, and you’ll have to deal with traffic if you’re running on the road.
 It’s definitely not the worst surface, but still hard on your muscles and tendons.